-AAMs have often been criticized for several reasons: i) the limited representational power of their linear appearance model; ii) the difficulty of optimizing shape and appearance parameters simultaneously; and iii) the complexity involved in handling occlusions.
-However, recent works in this area [38, 43, 47, 25, 49, 3] suggest that these limitations might have been over-stressed in the literature and that AAMs can produce highly accurate results if appropriate training data [49], appearance representations [47, 25, 3] and fitting strategies [38, 43, 47, 49] are employed.
+AAMs have often been criticized for several reasons: (i) the limited representational power of their linear appearance model; (ii) the difficulty of optimizing shape and appearance parameters simultaneously; and (iii) the complexity involved in handling occlusions.
+However, recent works in this area (Papandreou and Maragos 2008; Saragih and Göcke 2009; Tresadern et al. 2010; Lucey et al. 2013; Tzimiropoulos and Pantic 2013; Antonakos et al. 2014) suggest that these limitations might have been over-stressed in the literature and that AAMs can produce highly accurate results if appropriate training data (Tzimiropoulos and Pantic 2013), appearance representations (Tresadern et al. 2010; Lucey et al. 2013; Antonakos et al. 2014) and fitting strategies (Papandreou and Maragos 2008; Saragih and Göcke 2009; Tresadern et al. 2010; Tzimiropoulos and Pantic 2013) are employed.